 20. Huka Falls, New Zealand

-Naturally, the country of stunning landscapes, New Zealand, made it onto the list with an extraordinary waterfall; the Huka Falls feature a wide and powerful drop that can be rafted by the courageous adventurer.
-If you prefer a more comfortable way of exploring the waters, you can go on a cruise to the bottom of the falls where you have a marvellous view of the vibrant turquoise stream.
+Naturally, the country of stunning landscapes, New Zealand, made it onto the list with an extraordinary waterfall; the Huka Falls features a wide and powerful drop that can be rafted by the courageous adventurer.
+If you prefer a more comfortable way of exploring the waters, you can go on a cruise to the bottom of the falls where you have a marvelous view of the vibrant turquoise stream.

 Wherever you chose to travel to in 2018, any one of these fantastic natural spectacles will make for an unforgettable trip.